About carbon capture and storage

 Burning fossil fuels such as coal, natural gas and oil releases carbon dioxide (CO2) and other greenhouse gases (GHG) into the atmosphere adding to the potential for climate change.

-The CSS process is based on capturing carbon dioxide from stationary emission sources such as power stations, industrial facilities, or natural gas production and injecting it deep underground as a dense fluid into geological formations, preventing it from entering the atmosphere.
+The CCS process is based on capturing carbon dioxide from stationary emission sources such as power stations, industrial facilities, or natural gas production and injecting it deep underground as a dense fluid into geological formations, preventing it from entering the atmosphere.

 One of the most critical factors in geological storage is identifying rocks with suitable pore volumes for storage and cap rocks to trap the stored CO2.